Domenico Magri: Diplomatic mission

-Works
+Literary Works

 Magri's most enduring legacy lies in his pioneering lexicographical and theological writings.
 His Notitia de’ Vocaboli Ecclesiastici (1644), an Italian-language encyclopedia of ecclesiastical terms, revolutionised religious lexicography by bridging Latin scholarship with vernacular accessibility.
 Structured around Latin lemmas paired with detailed Italian explanations, the work blended definitions with historical context, regional rituals (e.g., Maltese practices like coccia, a seasoned wheat dish), and personal observations.
 Magri expanded it significantly across editions, growing from 909 entries in 1644 to 1,379 by 1650.
 Unlike the literary focus of the Accademia della Crusca's Vocabolario, Magri emphasised specialised religious terminology—such as Abside (apse), Catacombe (catacombs), and Catechismo (catechism)—filling a gap in Italian lexicography.
 The Notitia became a Baroque-era bestseller, reprinted nine times by 1751.

+A noteworthy facet of his literary activity is his use of the anagrammatic pseudonym "Nicodemo Grima," under which he published works such as the Dichiaratione litterale degl' hinni sacri: secondo la corettione di Vrbano VIII (c.
+1658), which is a scholarly tool and a document of a specific historical moment in Catholic liturgy.

-After Magri's death, his brother Carlo, a priest and librarian, posthumously translated and expanded the work into Latin as the Hierolexicon (1677).
+After Magri's death, his brother Carlo Magri, a priest and librarian, posthumously translated and expanded the work into Latin as the Hierolexicon (1677).
 This edition, targeting a pan-European audience, ballooned to over 8,000 entries and saw ten printings, including three in Germany.
 It underscored the Catholic Church's linguistic influence during the post-Tridentine era and cemented Magri's role in shaping ecclesiastical scholarship.

 Beyond lexicography, Magri authored Virtù del Kafé (1671), an 18-page treatise extolling coffee's health benefits.
 The work is regarded as one of Italy's earliest popular studies on coffee and a landmark in European culinary literature.
 It was dedicated to his patron Cardinal Brancaccio (1592–1675), who had published a treatise on the beverage chocolate.

 His journey to Mount Lebanon, the heart of Maronite ecclesiastical authority, resulted in the Breve racconto del viaggio al Monte Libano (Brief Account of the Journey to Mount Lebanon), published in 1655.
 A second edition was published in Viterbo in 1664.
 Magri was, at the time of publication, professor of theology and linguistics in Rome.
 The work blends travelogue with ethnographic observation, detailing Maronite liturgical practices, regional traditions, and the socio-political landscape of Ottoman Syria.

 Though overlooked in 20th-century linguistic histories due to his Latin-centric approach, modern scholars now recognise Magri's contributions to documenting religious vernacular and bridging Maltese, Sicilian, and Tuscan linguistic traditions.
 His works remain critical to understanding the interplay of language, faith, and culture in early modern Europe.

+Death and legacy

+Domenico Magri died on 4 March 1672 in Viterbo, his remains are interred in the Viterbo Cathedral.
+His legacy is that of a polymath whose diverse works contributed to Catholic scholarship, linguistic history, and cultural exchange during the Baroque period.
+Today, he is also noted for his early treatise on coffee, which reflects the period's growing engagement with global commodities.